 We invite you to share our lovely home with us.
 Please be comfortable here; make it your home away from home.
 We are fortunate to have two kitchens, so the galley kitchen directly off the dining room is for your use.
-Help yourselves to teas, coffee, soft drinks, ice, fruit, and sweet treats at any time--day or night.
+Help yourselves to teas, bottled water, ice, snacks, and sweet treats at any time--day or night.
 Feel free to use the frig, microwave, ice buckets, wine glasses, etc. Coffee is programmed to perk at dawn for you early risers who need a good mug of java to get the blood flowing before breakfast.
 Around the corner from the galley is our eclectic library filled with books, games, cards, and puzzles.
 Just enjoy!
 And, yes, the lilt of Irish music can be heard throughout the common areas.

 Our home's floor plan is such that there is one guest room on the first floor; the others are divided between the front stairs and back stairs so none of our guests get that "closed in" feeling.
 All of our accommodations are quite private and very quiet and all come with their own private baths and central air conditioning.

 Captain Montague's is located just two short blocks from Lake Erie in the Old Plat portion of the original village that remains.
 Our property is large, stretching a full block, and is surrounded by a white picket fence.
 As the saying goes, be sure to "stop and smell the roses" as well as the graceful wisteria that intertwines the pickets.